-- Lime - Fresh lime juiced and reserve the zest.
+- Lime - 1 lime that has been juiced (reserve the zest).

 Make and Blind Bake the Tart Shell